MatthiasHaslberger/matthiashaslberger.github.io/02_research.markdown

 <p> </p>

-**When Top-Down Imposition Meets Bottom-Up Skepticism: The Relative Attractiveness Deficit of VET in Europe** \
+**Caught in a Downward Spiral?
+The Relative Attractiveness Deficit of Vocational Education and Training** \
   (with Patrick Emmenegger and Anna Wilson)
 <details>
   <summary>Abstract</summary>

 Vocational education and training (VET) has been hailed as a way to address skills shortages and facilitate social inclusion.
 As a result, VET policy initiatives have proliferated in recent years.
-However, we know little about the factors that influence the choice between VET and general education (GE).
+However, we know little about the factors that influence the choice between VET and general education.
 We examine the attractiveness of VET in seven European countries using a vignette experiment with over 11,000 respondents.
-We asked respondents to assign fictitious 15-year-olds to either VET or GE based on their academic performance, motivation, and sociodemographic variables.
-Our experimental design reduces social desirability bias by presenting respondents with random combinations of profile attributes.
-We find that respondents perceive clear educational hierarchies in which strong and motivated students are consistently recommended to pursue GE over VET.
-In addition, we find evidence of systematic social bias, where students with high socioeconomic status are more likely to be recommended for GE.
-These patterns are consistent across countries as well as across subgroups (educational background, occupational groups), suggesting that VET is widely perceived as a less attractive choice.
-Our findings show that advocates of VET face an uphill battle.
-Initiatives to develop VET systems need to address their relative attractiveness deficit and, we argue, offer access to tertiary education on a similar footing with GE pathways.
+We asked respondents to assign fictitious 15-year-olds to either VET or general education based on their performance in school, motivation, and sociodemographic variables.
+We find that respondents perceive clear educational hierarchies in which students with low grades and little motivation are recommended to pursue VET.
+In addition, we find that boys, students with low socioeconomic status, and students from outside big cities are advised to pursue VET.
+These patterns are consistent across countries and different subgroups, suggesting that VET is widely perceived as the less attractive choice.
+Our findings suggest that VET is caught in a downward spiral, in which the relative unattractiveness of VET and processes of academic drift reinforce each other.
+Proponents of VET thus face an uphill battle.
+Initiatives to develop VET systems need to address their relative attractiveness deficit and make VET an equally valued alternative to GE.
 </details>
 <p> </p>